 There's no single "right" card for overseas travel.
 But with the above criteria in mind, these three are well worth considering, depending on your needs and your travel and purchase behavior.
-All are without foreign transactions fees, and all feature EMV chip technology.
+All are without foreign transactions fees.

-The Chase Sapphire Preferred Card ($95 annual fee, waived the first year) is a reliable choice for overseas travel, featuring no foreign transaction fees; primary car-rental collision-damage waiver (CDW) insurance; trip cancellation insurance; and exceptional flexibility on the awards side.
+The Chase Sapphire Preferred® Card ($95 annual fee) is a reliable choice for overseas travel, featuring no foreign transaction fees; primary car-rental collision-damage waiver (CDW) insurance; trip cancellation insurance; and exceptional flexibility on the awards side.

 Cardholders earn 2 points per $1 on travel and dining expenses charged to the card, and 1 point per $1 for other purchases.
 When redeemed for travel through Chase's Ultimate Rewards portal, the points are worth 1.25 cents apiece.
 Because award travel is paid, it's not subject to the capacity controls and blackout dates that can make award bookings such a chore in traditional airline programs.
 Points may also be redeemed for gift cards or cash, in which case they're worth just 1 cent each.

-Unfortunately, two very good flat-rate cash-back cards, both of which rebate a solid 2 percent on all purchases, come encumbered with foreign-transaction fees: a 1 percent fee for the Fidelity Rewards Visa Signature card, and a full 3 percent for the Citi Double Cash card.
+Unfortunately, two very good flat-rate cash-back cards, both of which rebate a solid 2 percent on all purchases (1% when you buy plus an additional 1% when you pay), come encumbered with foreign-transaction fees: a 1 percent fee for the Fidelity Rewards Visa Signature card, and a full 3 percent for the Citi® Double Cash Card.

-A solid alternative cash-back card for overseas travelers would be the Capital One Quicksilver Cash Rewards credit card.
+A solid alternative cash-back card for overseas travelers would be the Capital One Quicksilver Cash Rewards Credit Card.
 The card offers a 1.5 percent cash rebate on all purchases, with no earning limit or category restrictions.
-There's no annual fee, and it's a MasterCard, so it will be accepted widely.
+There's no annual fee, and it's a Visa, so it will be accepted widely.

-While the annual fee is daunting, it is more than offset by the value of the associated perks—but only if you actually earn the perks.
+While the annual fee is daunting at $450, it is more than offset by the value of the associated perks—but only if you actually earn the perks.